How to write great meeting invitation emails (samples & top tips)

 Match it to the purpose and expectations surrounding the meeting, and you’re on the right path.

-4. Anticipate questions
+4. Predict questions

 The balance you need to strike is keeping it short and yet packing it full of all the details attendees will need to decide whether to come and (if they are) to prepare ahead of time.
 This means being discriminatory about what you include.